X1L3F/ESP32-CAN-Shield/README.md

    - Hotspot on ESP32: Connect your computer to the ESP32's hotspot.
 Use the ipconfig command in your computer's command prompt to find the IPv4 address of the ESP32.
 Type this address into your web browser to access the web server.
    - Conncetion to predefined WIFI: The IPv4 address will be displayed in the Arduino IDE's Serial Monitor.
 Enter this IPv4 address into your web browser to navigate to the web server.
 4. Configure the CAN Configurations on the [WebServer](https://github.com/X1L3F/ESP32-CAN-Shield?tab=readme-ov-file#webserver)
-5. Start `Connector/qt_application_frontend.py` or the `dist/ConnectorApp.exe`, the UDP traffic can also be analyzed with Wireshark by filtering for `caneth`
+5. Start `Connector/qt_application_frontend.py` or the `dist/ConnectorApp.exe`, the UDP traffic can also be analyzed with Wireshark by filtering for `CANeth`
 6. Start CANoe or `Tools/canDevice.py`